 I got an email from fellow reader Sarah last week on whether a CMA certification makes sense after getting her CPA.
+Honestly, it’s a really great question and I can see how other people like Sarah may be wondering the same thing.
 Here is my answer.
-Thought some of you would be interested to find out.
+I thought some of you would be interested to find out.

 Different industries seem to value the CMA certification quite differently as well.
 For manufacturing companies where costing and inventory analysis is critical, there tend to be more CMAs in the company and therefore, the certification is more valued.

 In service-oriented companies where costing analysis is less important, CMA is understandably less recognized.

 In theory, the knowledge we learn through the CMA program is applicable and important to all industry, but the above is my observation in a real-world situation.

 If you’re just coming off the CPA, the CMA will be much easier for you to prepare for.
 You will already be familiar with the CPA’s sections BEC and FAR.
 You will also find that the CPE requirements on these certifications overlap in a lot of areas, so you can keep your costs down when it comes to maintaining each of the certifications.

 To fully understand whether or not you need the CMA after the CPA, you also need to understand the difference between the two certifications.
 Here is how the syllabus between the two stacks up.
 This will help you see how the CMA might be easier to take right after the CPA, and also where the CMA covers more details that the CPA does not.

 The following chart shows the overlap of topics between the CMA and CPA exams.
 The weighting in overlapped areas can be quite different so please use this for general reference only.